svenstaro/bvh/README.md

 groups separated by a large gap.
 When one shape moves from one group to another, the updating procedure will not be able to find a sequence of bottom-up rotations which inserts the shape deeply into the other branch.

-The following benchmarks are run with wto diffferent datasets:
+The following benchmarks are run with two different datasets:
-* A randomly generated scene with unit size cubes containing a total of (1200, 12000, and 120000 triangles).
+* A randomly generated scene with unit sized cubes containing a total of (1200, 12000, and 120000 triangles).
 * Sponza, a popular scene for benchmarking graphics engines.

 ### Intersection via traversal of the list of triangles